 Shortcut Hooks

-A user's Valora wallet invokes shortcut hooks when determining asset or dapp related calls-to-action for the user.
-For example, when a user opens Valora's homescreen.
-A shortcut hook returns a human readable summary of available actions (e.g., "Claim your 1 cUSD earnings") and if the user chooses to act on them, a set of blockchain or in-app transactions will be executed by Valora with the user's consent.
+A user's Mobile Stack wallet invokes shortcut hooks when determining asset or dapp related calls-to-action for the user.
+For example, when a user opens a Mobile Stack app's homescreen.
+A shortcut hook returns a human readable summary of available actions (e.g., "Claim your 1 cUSD earnings") and if the user chooses to act on them, a set of blockchain or in-app transactions will be executed by the app with the user's consent.

-Note The UI/UX for shortcut hooks in Valora is currently focused on the "claim rewards" use case and requires a position pricing hook to be implemented as well.
+Note The UI/UX for shortcut hooks in Mobile Stack apps is currently focused on "earn" and "claim rewards" use cases and requires a position pricing hook to be implemented as well.
 We plan to expand them to other use cases in the future (shortcuts with custom inputs, not linked to positions, or across dapps).

 Developing a Shortcut Hook